-• Meetings and Training Seminars
+Meetings and Training Seminars

-The Commission conducted monthly meetings throughout 2007.
-In keeping with the Commission's mission and to accommodate the interest from different areas of the state, the Commission met in Grangeville in April and Blackfoot in September.
+The Commission conducted monthly meetings throughout 2008.
+In keeping with the Commission's mission and to accommodate the interest from different areas of the state, the Commission met in Orofino in April and Post Falls in September.
 These two meetings were held in conjunction with training seminars for elected officials and city/county employees involved in providing emergency communications services whether they were project managers, dispatchers, information technology employees or, as in most cases, serving a variety of functions.

 In April the topic was Next Generation 9-1-1.
-Other sessions on this topic were held in January in Idaho Falls and Coeur d'Alene for PSAP personnel.
-The seminar in September focused on Master Street Address Guides and Mapping.
-All four of the training sessions were well attended and the feedback from participants was complimentary.
+The seminar in September focused on the Enhance Grant Fee enacted by the Legislature in 2008 and the grant rules promulgated to govern the grant distributions.
+All of the training sessions were well attended and the feedback from participants was complimentary.
 The Commission is planning more informational and training sessions in the future.

-• Operations and Funding
+Operations and Funding